Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Obtaining the data

 For optical, the databases used were: American Association of Variable Star Observers (AAVSO)\footnote{\url{https://www.aavso.org/}} and Zwicky Transient Facility (ZTF)\footnote{\url{https://www.ztf.caltech.edu/}}.

+From AAVSO, we obtained publicly available photometric light curves of blazars in different optical filters, contributed by both amateur and professional astronomers.
+The data are distributed as tab-delimited American Standard Code for Information Interchange (ASCII) tables containing Julian Date, magnitude, filter, and error.
 The optical AAVSO is a public database founded in 1910 and offers observations of variable stars collected and archived for world-wide access in collaboration with amateur and professional astronomers.
 It is an international organisation of long-term variable star observers who participate in scientific discovery through variable star astronomy.

+From ZTF, we used time-series photometry in the g and r bands obtained from the public ZTF data release~\citep{Masci2019}.
+The data products consist of calibrated light curves, delivered in tabular form (magnitude vs. time with uncertainties), which are extracted from image differencing pipelines applied to wide-field CCD images.
+The ZTF measurements were arranged in chronological order while preserving their respective filter labels (g and r), ensuring consistency in multi-band variability analysis.
 The ZTF is a robotic time-domain survey with a 47 square degree ﬁeld with a 600 megapixel camera to scan the entire northern visible sky at rates of \(\sim \) 3760 square degrees/hour to median depths of \(\textsl{g}\) \(\sim \) 20.8 and \(\textsl{r}\) \( \sim \) 20.6 mag (AB, 5\(\sigma\) in 30 sec).
 ZTF has been studied in the temporal and dynamic sky as near-Earth asteroids, fast-evolving ﬂux transients, and of Galactic variable sources~\citep[e.g.][]{Graham2019PASP}.